Nut allergies seem to be everywhere in today’s world. Entire schools have banned nuts, nut products, and even nut adjacent products!

 - In the bowl of a food processor, grind the pumpkin seeds, powdered sugar, malt powder and cocoa for one minute.

 - Sift this mixture, reserving whatever bits do not pass through.

 - Repeat processing and sifting until all of the mixture passes through a sieve, then set aside.

 - In the bowl of a stand mixer, combine the egg whites, sugar, vanilla bean and salt.
 Turn the mixer to medium and whip for 3 minutes.
 Don’t have a stand mixer?
-Find out if you need one.
+In a previous article I wrote, you can find out if you really need one.

 - Increase the speed to medium-high and whip another 3 minutes.

 - Increase the speed to high for another 3 minutes.

 - Whip for a final minute on the highest speed.

 *At the end of this minute, you should have an exceedingly stiff, dry Meringue.*

 - Now, dump in the dry ingredients all at once and fold them in with a rubber spatula

 *mix until a cake batter-esque consistency is achieved.*

 - Transfer the batter to a piping bag and pipe onto the parchment lined baking sheet.